lucky bamboo plants

 Water

 If you are growing your plant in soil, you can water less frequently in the winter when the plant’s growth will slow.
-In very dry environments, misting the foliage once or twice a week might be necessary.
+In very dry environments, misting the plant regularly, once or twice a week, might be necessary.

 See more: How to Grow Lucky Bamboo in Water